-Dr. Rachel Zoffness is a pain psychologist, thought-leader, and leading global pain expert.
-She is a Visiting Professor at Stanford and an Assistant Clinical Professor at the UCSF School of Medicine, where she teaches pain education for residents.
-She also serves as pain education faculty at Dartmouth and is a 2021 Mayday Fellow.
+Dr. Rachel Zoffness is a leading global pain expert and thought-leader revolutionizing the way we understand and treat pain.
+She is a pain and health psychologist, Assistant Clinical Professor at the UCSF School of Medicine, lectures at Stanford University, and is a Mayday Fellow.

 Dr. Zoffness is the author of The Pain Management Workbook

-, a guide for healthcare providers and adults living with chronic pain; and The Chronic Pain and Illness Workbook for Teens
+, a revolutionary treatment guide for healthcare providers and adults living with pain.
+She also wrote The Chronic Pain and Illness Workbook for Teens

-Dr. Zoffness is the Co-President of the American Association of Pain Psychology and serves on the board of directors for the Society of Pediatric Pain Medicine.
-She lectures and consults on the development of integrative pain programs around the world.
+Dr. Zoffness serves on the Board of Directors of the U.S. Association of the Study of Pain and consults on the development of integrative pain programs around the world.

 Dr. Zoffness was trained at Brown University, where she majored in Human Biology: Brain and Behavior and conducted her honors thesis on pain neuroscience.
 She earned a Masters degree in Psychology at Columbia University, a second Masters at SDSU, and a PhD in Clinical Psychology at UCSD.
 Dr. Z completed additional pre- and post-doctoral training at NYU, Rockefeller University, and Mt.
 Sinai Hospital in NYC.
 She is a former science writer for Natural History